 To put it simply – if the figures don’t match, then the applicant could face investigation.

-On the face of it this could cause very real problems for freelancers who may innocently use their gross contract rate after approaching a lender direct or dealing with a mortgage adviser who may lack specialist knowledge of working with contractors.
+On the face of it, this could cause very real problems for freelancers who may innocently use their gross contract rate after approaching a lender directly or dealing with a mortgage adviser who may lack specialist knowledge of working with contractors.